KMY-SEU/HCE/README.md

 """
 Author: Mingyu Kang
 E-Mail: kangmingyu@seu.edu.cn
-institutes: CCCS lab, Southeast University
+Institutes: CCCS lab, Southeast University
 """

 This code is uploaded for other researchers to follow.